 To cook Venison ribs properly, you need a slow cooker.
 Venison should never be grilled, as it has very little fat and will dry out very fast.
-The best way to cook Venison ribs is in a slow cooker on low with just a little water, after coating the Venison with salt, pepper, and brown sugar.
+The best way to cook Venison ribs is slow cooking in a slow cooker on low with just a little water, after coating the Venison with salt, pepper, and brown sugar.

 You can also smoke venison ribs for a delicious flavor!
 Venison does not have the same internal structure as pork or beef, so it does not benefit from being smoke-cooked.
 Venison ribs will become tough and lose some of their moisture if they are smoked for too long.
 Very little time is needed to smoke Venison ribs, as 20 minutes with cherry wood chips on a gas or electric smoker should do the job nicely.